axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/forgot-password/index.rst

 |send-email-screen|

 Input your registered email address and click on **Send** button.
-If successfull, an email with a link will be sent to this email address.
+If successful, an email with a link will be sent to this email address.
 By clicking on this link, you will be navigated to below page.

 |reset-password-screen|

 Input new password and password confirmation then click on **Continue** button.
-If successfull, below page will be displayed.
+If successful, below page will be displayed.

 |reset-password-success-screen|